Jacechidubem/final-chapter/README.md

 # Interview Preparation & Final Review
 ## About Me

-My name is Joseph Enyinnia, a MERN Stack trainee at GOMYCODE.
+My name is Joseph Enyinnia, a Software Development trainee at GOMYCODE.
 Throughout this bootcamp, I have developed strong technical and professional skills that have prepared me to take the next step in my software development career.

 ## Readiness for the Next Step in My Career